practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 take an array or a string.

     When passed a string, `exec` may spawn a shell to interpret the command, rather than executing it directly.
-This is handy for stuff like `system('find . | ack foobar -l')` but is very dangerous when user input is involved.
+This approach is handy for stuff like `system('find . | ack foobar -l')` but is very dangerous when user input is involved.
 An unescaped string makes shell injection possible.
 Shell injection is like SQL injection, except that a compromised shell could provide an